 Click here to sign up to get email/text notifications when mosquito spraying will take place.

-Mosquitoes are most active at dusk and dawn.
-Residents can protect themselves from mosquito bites by apply an insect repellent containing DEET and by wearing protective clothing.
-Click here for more on CDC Mosquito Bite Prevention.
+Mosquitos are most active at dusk and dawn.
+Residents can protect themselves from mosquito bites by applying an insect repellant containing DEET and by wearing protective clothing.

 Questions or Concerns?